mssc89/pyttd/README.md

 ## Real-Time Data Features

-PyTTD provides real-time data that matches what other players see in the OpenTTD GUI:
+PyTTD provides real-time data that matches the current gamestate (as reported by the server):

 ```python
 from pyttd import OpenTTDClient